Art Gallery of Ontario: History

-In 2015, the Canadian Jewish News reported 46 paintings and sculptures in the museum's possession held "a gap in provenance," with the history of their ownership from the years 1933 and 1945 having disappeared.
+In 2015, the Canadian Jewish News reported 46 paintings and sculptures in the museum's possession held "a gap in provenance," with the history of their ownership from the years 1933 and 1945 having disappeared, coinciding with the Third Reich's existence.
 The museum publishes spoliation research on its public website.

 In 2018, the museum formally changed the name of Emily Carr's 1929 The Indian Church painting to Church at Yuquot Village in an effort to remove culturally insensitive language from the title of works in its collection.
-A note next to the painting provides the original name of the piece and explains Carr's use of the term was with keeping in "the language of her era".
-The museum has also reviewed the titles of several other works on a case-by-case basis, as items from the Canadian collection are rotated from its exhibit, or from its storage.
+A note next to the painting provides the original name of the piece and explains Carr's use of the term was in keeping with "the language of her era".
+The museum has also reviewed the titles of several other works on a case-by-case basis, as items from the Canadian collection are rotated from storage to exhibition or vice versa.

 In May 2019, the museum revised its admission model, offering free entry to visitors 25 years of age and under and a CA$35 pass for all others, which provides admission to the museum for the entire year.

 The painting, Still Life with Flowers by Jan van Kessel the Elder, was restituted to the heirs of Dagobert and Martha David in 2020, after the museum confirmed the item's provenance and that the David family was forced to sell the item during the Second World War.
 Following its forced sale, the painting was resold to a Canadian, who later donated the piece to the Art Gallery of Ontario in 1995.

+In 2022, Selldorf Architects, Diamond Schmitt Architects and Two Row Architects were contracted by the museum to design a new gallery space for contemporary art.
+The proposed expansion, later named the Dani Reiss Modern and Contemporary Gallery, will be built above the museum’s existing loading dock and will connect to the rest of the complex at four points.
+Spanning five floors, the addition will feature a column-free gallery design, and would add 40000 sqft to the building, and would be the building's seventh major expansion.

-Selected exhibitions since 1994
+Selected exhibitions from 1994 to 2019

 The Art Gallery of Ontario has hosted and organized a number of temporary and travelling exhibitions in its galleries.
-A select list of exhibitions since 1994 include:
+A select list of exhibitions from 1994 to 2019 include: